-The NoData values that exist in the Source Raster are not included as valid values of the source.
-The value 0 is considered a legitimate value within the source.
+The NoData values that exist in the Source Raster are not included as valid values in the function.
+The value 0 is considered a legitimate value in the source raster.
 A Source Raster can be created using the extraction tools or the Clip function.

-The input raster that identifies the pixels or locations to which the Euclidean distance for every output pixel location is calculated.
-The input type can be an integer or a floating-point value.
+The input raster that identifies the cells or locations to which the Euclidean distance for every output cell location is calculated.

 The threshold that the accumulative distance values cannot exceed.
-If an accumulative Euclidean distance exceeds this value, the output value for the pixel location will be NoData.
-The default distance is to the edge of the output raster.
+If an accumulative Euclidean distance exceeds this value, the output value for the cell location will be NoData.

 If the cell size was explicitly set in Environments, that will be the default cell size.
-If Environments was not set, the output cell size will be the same as the Source Raster.
+If it was not set, the output cell size will be the same as the Source Raster.

-Geoprocessing Environment settings for global functions are controlled at the application level.
-Setting processing environments in ArcGIS Pro can be done by selecting the Environments button on the Analysis tab.
+Geoprocessing environment settings for global functions are controlled at the application level.
+Setting processing environments in ArcGIS Pro can be done by clicking the Environments button on the Analysis tab.
 See Analysis environments and Spatial Analyst for additional details on environment settings.